 What do you get when you separate your marketing teams?
 A separated customer experience.

-When you have advertisers working on ads and designers working on landing pages, you get two different approaches to selling the same thing.
+When you have advertisers working on ads and designers working on post-click landing pages, you get two different approaches to selling the same thing.
 When the two departments don’t cooperate, there’s no way to create a seamless transition between the pre- and post-click.
 Conversely, the best way to combat a siloed creation of the pre- and post-click experience is with collaboration.
-Get your creative teams together to build end-to-end campaigns, ad to landing page to thank you page.
+Get your creative teams together to build end-to-end campaigns, ad to post-click landing page to thank you page.
 The more consistent language and branding and overall message are, the more likely your campaign is to succeed.

 Teams don’t realize the post-click experience can be personalized.

 Here’s another common misconception creating mismatched online experiences.
-Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click experience.
-Landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
-Not only that, but dynamic text insertion allows visitors to input URL parameters into a landing page, like name and location.
+Even with the abundance of marketing technology available, teams still don’t realize just how personalized they can make the post-click experience. post-click landing pages created based on geography, product, time of day, can be created to match an ad set of the same capability.
+Not only that, but dynamic text insertion allows visitors to input URL parameters into a post-click landing page, like name and location.
 Then, A/B testing tools help marketers create even more targeted versions of their pages that perfect the approach to converting each audience segment.